andreicozma1/GroupChat-GPT/README.md

 # AI-ChatBot (ai-chatbot)

 A chatbot application written using the Quasar Framework
+**Important!!**: You will have to put your OpenAI API Key inside the `.env` file.

 ## Install the dependencies